 The Company's exposure to interest rate risk relates to its ability to earn interest income on cash balances at variable rates and its short-term term deposits at prescribed market rates.
 The fair value of the Company's cash is not significantly affected by changes in short-term interest rates.
 The income earned from the bank accounts and short-term term deposits is subject to movements in interest rates.

-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2023 and 2022 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Nine months Ended June 30, 2024 and 2023 (Expressed in Canadian dollars) - Unaudited

 21. Financial Instruments and Risk Management (continued)